piero-g/markdown-workflow/README.md

 - (needs testing) TEI XML ([_Text Encoding Initiative_](http://www.tei-c.org/index.xml))

 Several other file formats are possible due to the power of pandoc!

+## Demo

+You can see an example of the results:

+`Demo Article.docx`, with revisions, comments, messy formatting etc. can be found in `0-original`

+In `./1-layout/`:

+- `demo_article.md`, the version of the docx as converted by pandoc and with the default yaml block;
+- `demo_article-edited.md` is the same file after the required work (metadata was added in the yaml block; markdown syntax was fixed where necessary)
+- in the directory `./demo_article-media/` you find the image in the file, as processed by the `img-compress.sh` script; the original image is available in `./orig/`

+In `./2-publication/` you will find the publication files of `demo_article-edited.md`: the self-contained HTML galley; the PDF and its TeX file; a version in JATS XML format.

+Please note that the references in this demo are embedded in the docx file, thus pandoc-citeproc is not used.